NIT-Administrative-Systems/AS-CloudDocs/infrastructure/ses.md

 The service reports basic *technical* statistics: successful deliveries, bounces, and a few others.
 SES does not provide open rates or any meaningful analytics.
 If you want that data, you should consider a 3rd-party service like MailChimp (bulk mail) or MailGun (transactional mail) -- *neither of which we currently have a contract with*!

 The most important thing to know when using SES is that it is available in a limited set of regions.
-Our SES setup & sending is all done in `us-east-1`.
-If you see errors about an SES domain not resolving, make sure you're not trying to use the `us-east-2` SES API endpoint.
+Our SES setup & sending is all done in `us-east-1` and `us-east-2`.
+(SES used to be available only in us-east-1.
+We have since set up us-east-2, which should be used going forward.)

 ## Usage
 Using SES from another AWS service, like Lambda, is easy: you add a policy to the execution role that permits it to send from the `northwestern.edu` domain.
 The ARN for the verified SES domain resource is published in the account shared resources IaC module, and you will need to access the ARN to write the IAM policy correctly.